-For those who are hearing about bots for the very first time or have heard but just have a faint idea about them, let’s look at what bots are.
+For those who are hearing about Chatbots for the very first time or have heard but just have a faint idea about them, let’s look at what bots are.

 Bots are apps possessing an interface that facilitates more natural interactions.
 These days chat bots are common.
 Whenever you land up on a website and if it is more attentive to delivering a personalized service to customers, then you will find a chat bot popping up and giving you an option of chatting or asking you to chat with them in case of any queries.